 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Season cube steaks generously with salt and pepper.
+Season the cube steaks generously with salt and pepper.

-Melt butter in a large skillet and add onions.
-When they are translucent, add the mushrooms, if using, and saute 10 minutes or until onions have caramelized and mushrooms are nearly cooked, and the water has almost evaporated.
+Melt the butter in a large skillet, add the onions, and cook until they are translucent, about 8 to 10 minutes.
+Add the mushrooms, if using, and sauté 10 minutes or until the onions have caramelized, the mushrooms are nearly cooked, and the mushroom liquid has almost evaporated.